-It is generally accepted that a property with in excess of 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth roughly the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.

 | Lender | Requirement |